Ryan Davies- The College, Merthyr Tydfil

-Ryan Davies, who is originally from Taffs Well, studied the Foundation Degree in Sports Science, Exercise and Health at The College, Merthyr Tydfil before progressing to the final year of BSc (Hons) Sport and Exercise Science at USW.
+Ryan Davies, who is originally from Taffs Well, studied the Foundation Degree in Sports Science, Exercise and Health at The College, Merthyr Tydfil before he progressed to the final year of BSc (Hons) Sport and Exercise Science at USW.

 Why did you decide to pursue sport and health in an academic setting?